caofanCPU/D8gerAutoCode/README.md

 - Support user-defined configuration, you can specify which file to be generated

 ### Features
+- Camel-Underline-Uppercase-Lowercase can be converted to each other by shortcut `alt` + `shift` + `ctrl` + `U`
 - The comments of generated codes support English(Default) | Chinese Simplified(Optional) configuration
 - JSON formatting and single line text conversion, default shortcut `alt`+`shift`+`cmd`+`J` | `S`
 - Generating `data table definition SQL` | `Mo` | `Mapper` | `Service`, single table addition, deletion, modification and search with paging in one click
 - Under the help of SwaggerApi generating `Vo` | `Controller` with friendly document description, in addition to this, supporting `Vo` field automatic sorting
 - For automatic generating files, you just need one shortcut and the default is `alt`+`shift`+`cmd`+`D`
 - Supporting customer configuration, for example, specify the author who you are
-- Reserving easter eggs, you can try to edit the blank file in IDEA and type `d8ger` to get the default configuration template, other eggs will be added later
+- Reserving easter eggs, you can try to edit the blank file in IDEA and type `d8ger` to get the default configuration template
+- Reserve Easter eggs, edit the blank file in IDEA and enter 'regex' to get some commonly used regular expressions.
+Other code Easter eggs will be added later
 - For automatic sorting `Vo` field , you just need one shortcut and the default is `alt`+`shift`+`cmd`+`O`

 ### Using screenshots